 - Complete and return the Application Form, along with the non-refundable application fee of $6,000 for AIRS members or $9,000 for non-members.
 The fee may be paid in two installments if preferred.

 - The majority of the process involves a collaborative sequence of documentation and consultation.
 The agency works with the AIRS staff liaison to better understand the accreditation criteria and the documentation required to meet those criteria.
 Generally, this involves two or three submissions with each submission getting the agency closer to full compliance.
-(During this stage, the AIRS I&R Toolkit which hosts best practices from AIRS Accredited agencies is an excellent source of initial documentation.
-You also are encouraged to check-in frequently with your AIRS liaison).
+You are encouraged to check-in frequently with your AIRS liaison.

 - There will be a remote review of your resource database and feedback on any changes/improvements required.

-- The work of your I&R Specialists will be assessed through a “secret shopper” process.
+- The work of your I&R Specialists will be assessed through a “secret shopper” process prior to the site visit.

-- Once the applicable documents have been supplied, reviewed and approved, along with the resource database and I&R service delivery review, a site visit is conducted to ensure the agency is truly operating in accordance with the accreditation criteria.
+- Once the applicable documents have been supplied, reviewed and approved, along with the resource database review, a site visit is conducted to ensure the agency is truly operating in accordance with the accreditation criteria.
 The review also deals with any outstanding areas where requirements have yet to be conclusively proven.